 Measurable criteria increase the significance of commissioning.
 Relevant quantities include:

-- Flow rate/cycle time: Open/close times for concrete demolition shear; wedge-stroke time for splitters.
+- Flow rate/cycle time: Open/close times for concrete demolition shears; wedge-stroke time for splitters.
+Compare with target windows.

 Documentation, acceptance, and instruction